visgl/loaders.gl/modules/basis/docs/api-reference/compressed-texture-loader.md

 > The `CompressedTextureLoader` is experimental

-Loader for compressed Texture Files in the PVR file format
+Loader for compressed textures in the PVR file format

 | Loader         | Characteristic                                                                   |
 | -------------- | -------------------------------------------------------------------------------- |